-- Submit required documents: For the ASHA to certify your eligibility, you must submit your supporting documents for verification.
+4. Submit required documents: For ASHA to certify your eligibility, you must submit your supporting documents for verification.
 The documents can include transcripts or employment verification.

 ASHA Certification of Clinical Competence

 ASHA also offers a Certification of Clinical Competence (CCC) in SLP.
-CCC certification is recognized nationally as a credential demonstrating a person’s expertise in providing high-quality speech and language services.
+CCC certification is recognized nationally as a credential that demonstrates a person’s expertise in providing high-quality speech and language services.

-For you to obtain a CCC certificate, you have to meet the following educational and clinical requirements:
+To obtain a CCC certificate, you must meet the following educational and clinical requirements: